-CHILDHOOD LEUKEMIA: US TRENDS Although childhood leukemia is still rare, Stephen is one of a growing number of children with this cancer.
-Childhood leukemia incidence has been increasing in the US (0.8% per year) during the last two decades.
-In the US, between 1975 and 2010, the rate of leukemia among children 0-14 years increased 0.7% per year.
-This adds up to a 35% increase over 35 years.
+CHILDHOOD CANCER: US TRENDS

+Although childhood leukemia is still rare, Stephen is one of a growing number of children with this cancer.
+In the US, between 1975 and 2019, the rate of leukemia among children 0-14 years increased 0.7% per year.
+This adds up to a 36% increase over 44 years.